rickardenglund/simple-dotnetcore-webapp/README.md

 This webapplication simply outputs a background color and a text from the configuration file *appsettings.json*, and also the value of custom environment variables *ENVIRONMENT* and *APP_NAME*

-To be used in docker exercises
+To be used in docker and terraform exercises

 # Requirements